 While no special competition laws apply exclusively to the automobile industry, antitrust issues are pervasive in the sector.
 First, the Hart-Scott-Rodino Antitrust Improvements Act, 15 USC section 18a, requires parties to certain mergers, asset acquisitions and joint ventures to notify government enforcement agencies before closing.
 If notification is necessary, then the parties may not close the transaction until the statutory waiting periods expire.
-These statutes allow government enforcement agencies to review mergers, acquisitions, and joint ventures for competition-law concerns before consummation of the deal.
+These statutes allow government enforcement agencies to review mergers, acquisitions and joint ventures for competition-law concerns before consummation of the deal.
+If the transaction may substantially lessen competition, the government may sue to prevent it under section 18 of the Clayton Act, 15 USC.
 Even transactions that are not subject to pre-closure review, however, may be challenged retrospectively under US antitrust law.
+In the past few years, government review of mergers in all industries has become more aggressive, and the number of government challenges to mergers has increased.

 Second, automotive sector companies must comply with generally applicable antitrust laws.
-The Sherman Act prohibits agreements among two or more entities that unreasonably restrain trade.
-It also prohibits certain unilateral conduct permitting a firm to obtain or maintain monopoly power or threatening to allow a firm to do so.
-In particular, the Sherman Act flatly prohibits agreements between or among competitors to fix prices, rig bids, allocate customers or territories, and boycott suppliers, customers or competitors.
+The Sherman Act prohibits agreements among two or more entities that unreasonably restrain trade, such as agreements among competitors to fix prices, rig bids, allocate customers or territories and boycott suppliers, customers or competitors.
 Other agreements are judged under a fact-bound inquiry into their competitive effects.
 Under that analysis, if, on balance, the anticompetitive effects of an agreement outweigh its pro-competitive benefits, the agreement is unlawful.
+The Sherman Act also prohibits certain unilateral conduct permitting or threatening to permit a firm to obtain or maintain monopoly power.

-In addition, the Robinson-Patman Act in certain circumstances prohibits differential pricing of commodities, which includes automobiles and automobile parts, and many states have special statutes protecting automobile dealers.
+The Robinson-Patman Act in certain circumstances prohibits differential pricing of commodities, which includes automobiles and automobile parts, and many states have special statutes protecting automobile dealers.

-In the US, antitrust violations carry both criminal and civil penalties.
+In the United States, antitrust violations carry both criminal and civil penalties.
 In addition, private parties injured by antitrust violations may recover triple their actual damage and obtain injunctions against future violations.
 An active plaintiffs' bar regularly brings private actions.
 Antitrust actions are common in the automotive industry.
-In recent years, the US Department of Justice conducted a massive investigation into price-fixing and bid rigging in the automotive parts industry.
-A number of companies have pleaded guilty to criminal violations and received substantial fines.
-Individuals have also pleaded guilty and received prison sentences.
-Those investigations have also spawned substantial private civil litigation by automobile dealers and consumers.
+In recent years, the US Department of Justice obtained guilty pleas to criminal violations from a number of automotive parts suppliers, who paid substantial fines.
+Individual employees also pleaded guilty and received prison sentences.
+Those investigations spawned substantial private civil litigation by automobile dealers and consumers.
 The Department of Justice also recently investigated whether four automobile manufacturers improperly entered an agreement concerning emission of greenhouse gases with the State of California.
 That investigation closed without action.